Google Sheets vs. Microsoft Excel. The never-ending battle between the reliable workhorse and its web-based young competitor. How do the two compare?

 For the average spreadsheet user, Google Sheets is likely to be sufficient for day-to-day data processing.

-Nonetheless, Google is constantly adding more functions, features, and chart types to Sheets — so it’s worth checking for the latest updates.
+Google is constantly adding more functions— so it’s worth checking for the latest updates.
+In fact, Google Sheets recently released 10 new Google Sheets functions.

 Google Sheets also has a couple of innovative native functions that aren’t even available in Excel, such as the GOOGLEFINANCE function that pulls live stock market data directly into your spreadsheet.